microsoft/mdatp-devicecontrol/windows/README.md

 # Device Control for Windows

+## Getting Started

+Step-by-step instructions for [getting started](Getting%20Started/readme.md) with device control.

+## devices

+Step-by-step examples on how to configure device control to restrict access to [devices](device/readme.md) like USBs, CD/DVD drivers, and Windows Portable Devices

+## printers

+Step-by-step examples on how configure device control to restrict access to [printers](printer/readme.md)

 ## Group Policy (GPO) adminisrative templates

 If you don't see some settings in the device control, group policy, you need to insatll the templates to the central store for Group Policy.